 You are continuously plunging your toilet to unclog it.
 Your sewer or septic system may be clogged.
 As the clog gets worse, you will see a backup of water and waste in more fixtures, such as showers, bathtubs, and sinks.
 And you may even begin to smell the odor as it comes up through the drains.

 You have a bad smell in your bathroom and it appears to be coming from the sink drain.
 Yes, we did just mention this above as a potential sign of a clogged drain.
 It could also be that the drain has not been used in a while.
 In this case, the likely problem is the P-trap.

 Your faucets make a loud sound when you turn them on.
 You could have an air-venting problem in the plumbing system.
 Part of your piping should include a venting area to help air escape and your vent may not be working properly.

 Your drains make gurgling sounds when water drains down them.
 This is also a sign that air is not properly vented in your sewer system.
 If the vent is plugged or clogged, the air will go up the piping and out of the drain in the form of bubbles.

 Unfortunately, clogged or missing vents, leaking pipes, and other plumbing problems can be hard to fix.
 If you spot a problem, call your local plumber and avoid a plumbing emergency.
-High Priority Plumbing can assist you with the simpler fixes, such as replacing plumbing appliance components or changing the fixture.
-We can check your water pressure and add a pressure reducing valve if you need one.
+High Priority Plumbing can assist you with simpler fixes, such as replacing plumbing appliance components or changing the fixture.
+We can check your water pressure and add a pressure-reducing valve if you need one.
 And we have equipment such as cameras that go inside pipes to locate the clog, corroded, or damaged area to help you with the not-so-easy repairs.